bcoley/mp3image/README.md

 	Use terms only, that is, do not search by mp3 file titles.
 	If this option is specified, -t is required.

--a <list of artwork files or urls for artwork>
+-a {list of artwork files or urls for artwork}
 	If these do not match the number of input files, they will be reused as needed.